LucidTaZ/minimax/README.md

 $newGameState = $engine->decide($gameState);
 ```

-For an example, see the `tests/tictactoe` directory.
+For an example, see the `tests/tictactoe` directory or any of the other sample
+game implementations in `tests/`.